 2. Any information you provide will likely be used against you.
 Again, the goal of any insurance company is to minimize the amount it must pay.
 To this end, insurance adjusters will gladly use any information you give them to build a case against you.

-My law firm can help you understand exactly what to say and what not to say to insurance adjusters.
+We can help you understand exactly what to say and what not to say to insurance adjusters.
 Even an innocent statement about how you’re feeling at the moment could be misinterpreted and used as “evidence” that you’re not injured as badly as you really are.

 It Costs You Nothing To Consult A Personal Injury Attorney Serving Robertson County & all of Tennessee